SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 **Change points visible in trend graphs**

 On a trend graph, a change point is indicated by a bar below the graph.
-The length of the bar indicates the approximate time frame in which the change started, the height of the bar indi­cates the importance of the change, and the color of the bar indicates the severity.
+The length of the bar indicates the approximate time frame in which the change started, the height of the bar indicates the importance of the change, and the color of the bar indicates the severity.

 When you hover the mouse pointer over a change point bar, a semi-transparent ribbon will appear over the entire height of the trend graph, showing more information about the change point.